Nothing More (Philippians 3:1-11)

 This is one of the hardest passages in Philippians.
 Paul is about to confront a danger to the church that hadn’t even happened yet.
 Verse one says, “Whatever happens, dear brothers and sisters, may the Lord give you joy.
 I never get tired of telling you this.
 I am doing this for your own good.”
 Paul is setting the stage here to deal with some unpleasant issues.

-Here’s some of the background.
+Here’s some context.
 When Christianity started, it came out of the Jewish religion.
 In the early days, it was actually seen part of Judaism.
 To become a Christian without also becoming Jewish in those days was unthinkable.

 The problem came when Gentiles began to enter the church.
-At first, they wondered if Gentiles could really become Christians, but the Holy Spirit solved that one for them when the Gentiles began to speak in tongues.
+They initially questioned if Gentiles could become Christians, but the Holy Spirit confirmed it when the Gentiles spoke in tongues.
 There was no doubt that they had become part of what God was doing.
 But shouldn’t the Gentile Christians then become converts to Judaism?
 Isn’t that part of what it means to be a Christian?

-Part of adopting Judaism was becoming circumcised.
+Becoming circumcised is part of adopting Judaism.
 You think that baptism is demanding – imagine the deacons coming to meet with you about getting circumcised!
-Those who argued for this even had a verse: “Anyone who refuses to be circumcised will be cut off from the covenant family for violating the covenant” (Genesis 17:14).
+Supporters of circumcision cited the verse, "Anyone who refuses to be circumcised will be cut off from the covenant family" (Genesis 17:14).
 This was a big issue in the church.
-The issue had actually been debated and settled 11 years earlier in a meeting described in Acts 15, but there were still some who were trying to convince Gentile believers to get circumcised.
+The issue had already been settled 11 years earlier in Acts 15, yet some still tried to persuade Gentile believers to get circumcised.

 Paul wasn’t exactly neutral on this issue.
 Why?
-Because he understood what it means to be a follower of Jesus Christ, and he knew the dangers of adding any human requirements.
+He understood what it means to follow Jesus Christ and recognized the risks of imposing human requirements.
 Read verses 3 and 4 with me: “For it is we who are the circumcision, we who worship by the Spirit of God, who glory in Christ Jesus, and who put no confidence in the flesh—though I myself have reasons for such confidence.”
 Paul knew that there were only a few requirements for following Christ, and circumcision wasn’t one of them.
 What are the requirements?
-To worship by the Spirit of God, not by some human tradition or some external rite; to glory in Jesus Christ and what he’s done for us; and to refuse to depend on human effort or accomplishments to please God.
+Worship through the Spirit of God, not human traditions or rituals; celebrate Jesus Christ and His achievements for us, and avoid relying on our own efforts to please God.
 You don’t have to be circumcised to be a follower of Christ.

 This all sounds strange to us today, because this isn’t really an issue for us anymore.
-It’s not hotly debated in our circles.
+It's not a controversial topic in our community.
 But the same kind of thing is happening today.
-The equivalent today would be to say, “You have to become a follower of Jesus Christ, PLUS you need to do something else.”
-That something else may be walking up an aisle, signing a card or a Gideon Bible, praying a certain prayer, singing a certain way, dressing in some particular type of clothing.
-It’s easy to begin to add human requirements to what it means to become a follower of Jesus Christ, even to add a cultural requirement.
+Today, it would mean saying, "You must follow Jesus Christ, but you also need to do something extra."
+It could involve walking down an aisle, signing a card or Bible, praying a specific prayer, singing in a certain style, or wearing particular clothing.
+It's easy to impose human or cultural requirements on becoming a follower of Jesus Christ.
 We’re going to look at that in just a minute.

 Pushing Back